 In 2007 Duane was a Northwestern University Summer Music Fellow which led to a return to the Midwest for a Master’s of Music Education Degree from Northwestern University in 2009.
 He then returned to the classroom with the Capital High School Bands.

 Outside of school Duane has remained active as a trumpet player performing with a variety of orchestras, jazz ensembles, and community bands.
-He is also a member of the South Hills Brass Quintet.
+He was also a founding member of the South Hills Brass Quintet.

 Duane lives in Helena with his wife, Dawn, and son, Christian.